mikeizbicki/cmc-csci143/README.md

 **Assignments:**

-1. Weekly labs (worth `2**1` points)
+1. Weekly labs (worth `2**1` or `2**2` or `2**3` points)
 1. Weekly quizzes (worth `2**2` or `2**3` or `2**4` points)
 1. Weekly homeworks (worth `2**3` or `2**4` or `2**5` points)
-1. 2 exams (worth `2**6` points each)
+1. No exams!
+1. Non-graduating students
-    1. Non-graduating students will complete a final project due during finals week.
+    1. will have a final project, and
+    1. will have the option of doing a mock technical interview.

-All assignments are explicitly designed to help you get a good job after graduation.
+All assignments are designed to help you get a good job.
+1. All code, no math.
-They will help build your github "portfolio" and give you cool things to talk about during interviews.
+1. You will build your github portfolio.
-These assignments are all very practical, and not "leetcode" or "mathy".
+1. You will do cool stuff to talk about in interviews (analyze ALL tweets about covid, build an Instagram clone).
+1. The assignments will help you with SQL technical interview questions.

 You will receive extra credit for pull requests to this repo or any submodule.